 Three in five people (Statistics Canada, 2023) in Canada who needed healthcare used virtual consultations.
 Among all healthcare services, mental health appointments saw some of the highest rates of video use: with 46.3% of people accessing mental health services through video meetings.
-As this shift continues, many people are discovering something unexpected: for therapy specifically, talking through a screen can actually feel more comfortable than sitting face-to-face in an office.
-Here's why.

 Just as effective as in-person therapy